mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 Formation status: **ACTIVE — P1–P6 and the post-P6 reached/current-host
-NO-EDGE ruling remain immutable negative evidence under the historical 10x law; the user has reopened the admission floor as strict 3x, strict 2x, and measured constellation break-even; Round Zero is banked, Pass L1 is ready, and both formation clean audits remain blocked**
+NO-EDGE ruling remain immutable negative evidence under the historical 10x law; the user has reopened the admission floor as strict 3x, strict 2x, and measured constellation break-even; Round Zero and L1 research/synthesis are banked, the first Luna/fresh-Sol mechanics loop is `AMEND`, and both formation clean audits remain blocked**

 Release status: **NO RELEASE**